-BlueRoad is a multi-media project created by Jaclyn Heyen about her life on the road with her dog named Yoska, Harley called Blue and teardrop trailer called TicTac.
+BlueRoad is a multimedia project about the life of Patches O’Nassis, the 1st person to live fulltime in a teardrop trailer pulled by a Harley Davidson motorcycle.
+Documenting her life on the road with her dog named Yoska, chicken named Esmeralda, Harley called Blue and teardrop trailer called TicTac.
 Empowering herself and women everywhere to follow their dreams no matter how wild they may seem.
 Anything is possible.

 I made it to my new destination in Montana this weekend.
 It was such a beautiful trip.
 The wind was a bit rough on Friday and I had to cut my riding short that day but all was good.
 I was almost to my destination and had to stop about an hour and half short of where I wanted to stop for the night.